pabloCortesRodriguez/custom-UserCreationForm/README.md

 # custom-UserCreationForm
-This is a custom python django UserCreationForm to register users with email too.
+This is a custom python django UserCreationForm to register users with email, too.

-It is alone but it has to be into a django project.